 Do you want to get your masonry right and thereby develop your confidence?

-A Lodge of Instruction is a teaching and training ground where Master Masons can learn their Masonry correctly according to the New Zealand book of Ritual.
-It is a Master Masons' Lodge, no EAs, FCs because all three degrees will be practiced.
+A Lodge of Instruction is a teaching and training ground where Master Masons can learn their Masonry correctly according to the New Zealand book of Ritual with the proviso that, back in your own Lodge you ovserve Lodge customs.
+A Lodge of Instruction (sometimes know as a Lodge of Improvement) is for all Master Masons in any Lodge who want to know about Freemasonry, no EAs, FCs because all three degrees will be discussed and practiced.

-MMs can volunteer to learn a role or Charge in a degree and perform that role at the next meeting under the guidance of the Preceptor V.W.Bro.
+At the end of each meeting MMs can volunteer to learn a role/Charge in the degree to be performed at the next meeting in one month's time.
+Performance will be guided by the Preceptor V.W.Bro.
 George Allan and his two assistants who will give friendly guidance.
-One assistant Preceptor guides floor work, the other guides the words and phrases used.
+One assistant Preceptor guides floor work including foot positions and the giving and receiving of signs/tokens: the other assiatant teaches the best way to deliver the words and phrases used.
 We will give you encouragement and help you build your confidence in performing Lodge work.

 The Lodge of Instruction will be held every month, tyling at 7:30pm to be finished by 9:00pm.
 It is the place where Master Masons can practice their movements around the Lodge.